Long-term Causal Inference Under Persistent Confounding via Data Combination

-In this paper, we propose the \emph{first} identification strategies for the long-term treatment effect in presence of persistent confounders.
-These identification strategies are based on \emph{multiple} short-term outcomes.
-Since these short-term outcomes can provide rich information about unmeasured confounding, we view them as \emph{proxy variables} for the persistent confounders.
-Importantly, we discover that the \emph{sequential structure} of these short-term outcomes is very useful in identifying the long-term treatment effect.
-To the best of our knowledge, this is the first time that the internel structure of short-term outcomes is used to address unmeasured confounding in long-term causal inference.
-Indeed, although \cite{athey2019surrogate,athey2020combining} also advocate multiple short-term outcomes, they view them as a whole, without leveraging their internal structure at all.
-Therefore, out identification strategies contribute to new insights on the role of short-term outcomes in long-term causal inference.
+{In this paper, we leverage an assumed \emph{sequential} structure between \emph{multiple} short-term outcomes to tackle long-term causal inference in the presence of persistent confounders.
+Our new identification and estimation strategies are based on using short-term outcomes as \emph{proxy variables} for the persistent confounders.} To the best of our knowledge, this is the first time that the internal structure of short-term outcomes is used to address unmeasured confounding in long-term causal inference.
+Indeed, although \cite{athey2019surrogate,athey2020combining} also advocate using multiple short-term outcomes, they view them as a whole without leveraging their internal structure.
+Our work therefore also provides new insights on the special role of using multiple short-term outcomes in long-term causal inference.